TOAST-DOCS/Face-Recognition/zh/api-guide-v1.0.md

 ## AI Service > Face Recognition > API v1.0 Guide

-* 얼굴 인식 API v1.0을 사용하는 데 필요한 API를 설명합니다.
+* This document describes the APIs required for using Face Recognition API v1.0.

 ## Common API Information

 ### Preparations

 - To use APIs, an integrated project Appkey or service Appkey is required.
     - We recommend using the integrated project Appkey.
     - You can create and use the integrated project Appkey from the API security settings in the project settings page.
     - The service Appkey is located in the **URL & Appkey** menu on the top of the console.

 ### Common Request Information

 - The security key needs to be authenticated in order to use APIs.

 [API domain]